101 Ultimate Weight Loss Tips for Summer 2020

-Now that it's summertime, you'll want to take advantage of all that natural sunlight.
+Now that it's summertime, you'll want to take advantage of all that natural sunlight—just make sure to abide by proper social distancing guidelines.
 One 2017 study published in Scientific Reports found that fat cells exposed to light stored less fat than those kept in the dark.
 However, just because a little light is good for you doesn't mean you can't overdo it: More than 15 minutes a day without sunblock can increase your risk for skin cancer, so be careful!

 Bypass the beer.

 Beer is a weight loss nightmare.
-As Eric the Trainer, a physique expert and host of Celebrity Sweat, jokes, "a six-pack could be killing your six pack."
+As Eric the Trainer jokes, "a six-pack could be killing your six pack."
 In fact, one 2014 study published in the American Journal of Public Health found that the association between alcohol consumption and weight gain was strongest among men, who are more likely to favor beer (which is high in cholesterol and carbs).

 Spice up your food with chili peppers.